-Tallinn: Exploring Within and Beyond the Walls
+Tallinn: Exploring Treasures Within and Beyond the Walls

 Inside Tallinn’s Old Town

-The people who run the businesses lining these places are friendly and they speak fluent English as they invite you to dine in their restaurants, sample their snacks, take a trishaw ride or buy a souvenir.
-While they haven’t been pushy, I found it tiresome on the first day to keep declining or worm my way out.
-In my head, I was thinking, “I got closer to you only because I want to get a photo of that house, buddy.”
-But Tallinn isn’t the only place where I’ve encountered this.
+The people who run the businesses lining these places were friendly and they speak fluent English as they invited me to dine in their restaurants, sample their snacks, take a trishaw ride or buy a souvenir.
+While they weren’t pushy, I found it tiresome on the first day to keep worming my way out of the small talk.
+Sorry, mate, I got closer to you only because I want to get a photo of that house.
+To be fair, though, Tallinn wasn’t the only place where I encountered this.

 There are also some quieter passages, such as Katarina Kaik (St Catherine’s Passage).
 It’s on so many guides that it’s no longer a secret, but it’s worth a look as you pass the ruins of a cloister and ancient headstones.
 Vene is probably my favourite, especially near sunset, for the variety of medieval houses and the fortress walls that line it.